-With over 20 years of experience in the mental health field, Jennifer brings a winding journey of knowledge to her practice.
+With over 25 years of experience in the mental health field, Jennifer brings a winding journey of knowledge to her practice having worked in inpatient mental health, residential, school and outpatient clinical settings and substance abuse programs.
 She often works well with clients who have not been satisfied with standard or traditional talk therapy.

-Fully trained in Somatic Experiencing, she is a body-based trauma therapist and helps clients access sensation in the body as way to process past events without the necessity of classic talk therapy, in a way that helps to restore the nervous system from fight/flight/freeze responses.
+Fully trained in Somatic Experiencing, and as a body-based trauma therapist she helps clients access sensation in the body as way to process past events without the necessity of classic talk therapy, in a way that helps to restore the nervous system from fight/flight/freeze responses.
 This therapy is also utilized with clients without trauma history.
-She incorporates mindfulness approaches as well as conventional modalities.
+Jennifer incorporates mindfulness approaches as well as conventional modalities.

 Anxiety - Coping with excessive worry, nervousness, or stress; intense discomfort in social settings (social anxiety); sudden and intense feelings of panic (panic disorder)